joshmarinacci/meowlang/blog2/blog2.md

 ```

 Now we need a place to actually sort what the symbols point to.
 This is called a
-Scope.
-For now we will have only one Scope called GLOBAL, but in the future we
+_scope_.
+For now we will have only one scope called GLOBAL, but in the future we
 will have more.